There are affiliate links in here. I did receive the Darn Tough Socks and LuminAID to try out and like always, all opinions are my own.

 - You will be doing basic camping, not overnight backpacking trails

-Patagonia Re-Tool Sweatshirt – I cannot get over how much I love these.
+Patagonia Re-Tool Sweatshirt or Better Sweater – I cannot get over how much I love these.
 I went from 0-4 in like, a month.
 They are warm, cute, soft, and perfect for cool evenings around a campfire.
+Buy the Re-tool here!
+Check out the Better Sweater here.

-Hiking shoes – I prefer Chacos, (I apologize for how gross mine are in the picture, I just wear them everyday) which are good for day hikes and around camp.
+Hiking shoes – I prefer Chacos, (I apologize for how gross mine are in the picture, I just wear them every day) which are good for day hikes and around camp.
 If you need more ankle support, hiking boots might be a better option.
+I love my Forsake Patch hiking boots a lot and would highly recommend them.
+Buy Chacos here.
+Find the Forsake Patch here.

-Hiking daypack – I LOVE the REI Ruckpack 18 (I have the green color) because it’s super light and the perfect size for hiking.
+Hiking daypack – I LOVE the REI Ruckpack 18 because it’s super light and the perfect size for hiking.
 I can have an extra jacket in it, plus snacks, a hat, and sometimes my camera, but I usually have that out.
+I also love my Kavu backpack.
+(I have the green wildlife print).
+It doesn’t have a water bottle pocket though, so I use it for Geocaching.
+Buy the REI Ruckpack here.
+Check out the Kavu backpacks here.

 Light jacket – Just in case it gets a little chilly on a trail or if it’s shady.
 A rain jacket might work.

-Hiking pole – This is optional.
+Hiking poles – This is optional.
 If you have bad knees or will be on rocky or steep trails, it might be good to have just in case.
 The only time I wish I had one sometimes was in the Narrows in Zion.
 I still saw people with them fall over though, so proceed with caution.
+Check out these hiking poles.

-Headlamp – This is great for reading in the car at night, or just in general in the dark, as well as getting around a campsite and to bathrooms in the dark.
+Headlamp – This is great for reading in the car at night, as well as getting around a campsite and to bathrooms in the dark.
+Find my headlamp here.

 Sleeping pad/air mattress – This is optional, but if you’re camping for two weeks, this will definitely help.
-This sleeping pad is super comfy!
+I have the REI Camp Bed 3.5, but it isn’t available anymore.
+Check out similar ones here.

 LuminAID – You can either get just a lantern or a lantern/USB charger.
 I received the charger version, which is great because then you don’t need to carry a portable charger.
 This thing is seriously cool.
 It’s super bright and you don’t need another cord to charge it (but that is possible) since it’s solar powered!
 You can change the brightness, too.
 Just strap it onto your backpack while you’re hiking to charge it up!
 It’s perfect for just hanging around the campsite, in your tent, or walking in the dark.
 They are inflatable, so you just blow it up and the only thing I don’t like is that the little air valve sticks out, so it doesn’t sit flat on a table.
 Other than that, I love it and am always looking for an excuse to use it.
 Plus, it was on Shark Tank!
-LuminAID is having a Memorial Day sale from May 18-28!
+Buy a LuminAID here.

 Camera – Well, yeah.
 If you want a beginner DSLR, I love my Canon Rebel.
 If you’re looking to upgrade something you already have for your big trip, I would go with the Fuji X-T2.
+This is my full-time camera now and I love it.
 If none of that sounds good, a GoPro might be better.
 It’s smaller, lighter, and can do video and pictures.
+Buy a Fuji X-T2 here.

 AAA – This is another optional thing.
 It’s roadside assistance in case you break down, which can be helpful.
 It starts at $57 per year and you can get free maps at an office if you’re a member.